theSage21/jaypore_ci/docs/source/index.rst

 - **Black**, **Pylint**, and **PyTest** are the job names.
 - **[ffcda0a9]** is the docker container ID for that job.
 - **1: 3** is the time taken by the job.
 - **[Cov: 65%  ]** is custom reporting done by the job.
-Any job can create a file **/jaypore_ci/run/<job name>.txt** and the first 5 characters from that file will be displayed in the report.
+  - Any job can create a file **/jaypore_ci/run/<job name>.txt** and the first 5 characters from that file will be displayed in the report.
   - Although this is used for coverage reports you could potentially use this for anything you want.
-A few ideas:
   - You could report error codes here to indicate WHY a job failed.
   - Report information about artifacts created like package publish versions.

 To see the pipelines on your machine you can use a `Dozzle